 When do you admit students to the HCI program?
 We admit students to the HCI program only for the fall semester.

 I have been offered admission for this fall, but want to wait until next year to start.
 Is this possible?
-Admitted applicants can defer their admission for up to one year.
-Such cases are handled on a case-by-case basis.
-Please email the Graduate Program Coordinator with your request.
+Such requests are handled on a case-by-case basis.
+In general, your application will be placed in the pool of applicants for the following year and will be reviewed with other applicants.
+Unfortunately, no guarantee of admission can be made.
+Please e-mail the Graduate Program Coordinator with your request.

 What if my GPA or one of my test scores is below the minimum?
 You would not be automatically disqualified from consideration.
 We consider the strength of your overall application, including your educational and professional background; portfolio; statement of purpose; and letters of recommendation.